Estimate Print Costs

 If your artwork has already been photographed:

-If your artwork has been already photographed and if you are familiar with color profiles, we recommend that you apply the Adobe RGB 1998 color profile to your images before you send them to us.
+If your artwork has been already photographed and if you are familiar with color profiles, we recommend that you apply any one of the Adobe RGB color profiles to your images before you send them to us.
 Applying that profile to your file will help us have better control over the color range of your image files and produce predictable results.
 If you are not familiar with color profiles just leave your files as they are and we will print your images using our default settings.
 If we see any potential problems with your files prior to printing we will contact you, discuss your options and offer possible solutions.

 Sizing your images: